 With his sixth term drawing to a close, Senator Baucus announced that he would not seek re-election in 2014.
 That same year, President Obama nominated him to be America’s ambassador to China.
 Confirmed by unanimous vote of the Senate, he represented the United States in that post until January 2017.

 Following his diplomatic assignment, Senator Baucus and his wife Melodee Hanes formed the Baucus Group LLC.
-He currently serves on the board of directors of Ingram Micro and previously served on the board of advisors to Alibaba Group until May of 2019, and the External Advisory Board to the U.S. Central Intelligence Agency until July of 2019.
-He now devotes much of his time to the Max S. Baucus Institute at the University of Montana, founded to give young adults opportunities in politics, government, and overseas studies.
+He is currently serving as an advisor to several companies including Binance, Earnin, Infervision, Montana Technologies, Tonix Pharmaceuticals, ASAAP, Q-Cells, Rose Lake Capital and ZhenCai.
+He previously served as an advisor or director to Alibaba, Craft Ventures, Envigo, ToyJoy, Ingram Micro and the External Advisory Board to the U.S. Central Intelligence Agency.
+He now devotes much of his time to the Max S. Baucus Institute in Montana, founded to give young adults opportunities in politics, government, and overseas studies.

-The Senator and Melodee Hanes have a blended family of two sons, a daughter, and two granddaughters, and make their home in Bozeman, Montana.
+The Senator and Melodee Hanes have a blended family of two sons, a daughter, three adorable grandchildren, and make their home in Bozeman, Montana.